Which ergoPouch product should I choose?

 Category 4 - Applies to garments that do not fit categories 1, 2 or 3 but still meet some fabric, size and burning test requirements.

-In the early days after birth, a newborn will experience startle reflex that can often wake or unsettle them so using a swaddle can contain this sudden movement.
-Swaddling soothes and settles them to sleep by providing a feeling of containment, similar to their experience in the confined space of a womb.
-It also has the following benefits:
+In the early days after birth, a newborn will experience a startle reflex.
+This reflex causes the hands and body to jerk during sleep, and this action can often wake or unsettle them.
+Using a swaddle can help contain this sudden movement and prevent waking.
+Swaddling can also soothe and settle them to sleep by providing a feeling of containment, similar to their experience in the confined space of a womb.
+Our Cocoon Swaddle Bag also has the following benefits:

 - Keeping baby’s body warm in the early stages when their ability to regulate body temperature is still developing.